 The second case study utilized the same measures of static flexibility as input to the PPC.
 In this case, the PPC requires data from only a single source, such as the undamaged set of flexibilities, and seeks to judge whether or not the data from an unknown origin comes from that source.
 The Rosenblatt transformation was used to map the static flexibility data from the space of the kernel density estimator into the space of uncorrelated, standard normal random variables.
 This transformation was also used to transform the data from an unknown source, static flexibility data from the damage cases, into the standard normal space.
-A distance, beta, from the origin was used as criterion to judge whether the data from the unknown source (data from successive damage cases) came from the known undamaged source.
+A distance from the origin was used as criterion to judge whether the data from the unknown source (data from successive damage cases) came from the known undamaged source.
 An acceptance region, distances from the origin considered as part of the undamaged source, was established based on the use of the chi square distribution.
 A chi square random variable with five degrees of freedom has a 99.9% probability of a distance from the origin less than 4.53.
-The results for the five damage cases input into the probabilistic pattern classifier are shown in Figure 4 as well as the maximum distance from the origin in standard normal space at which a datum could be considered a realization of a standard normal random variable (4.53).
+The results for the five damage cases input into the PPC are shown in Figure 4 as well as the maximum distance from the origin in standard normal space at which a 5-dimensional datum could be considered a realization of a 5- vector of uncorrelated standard normal random variables (4.53).
+(This is the straight line at $\beta=4.53$ .)
 This figure shows the trend that as damage increases in the structure the distance measure in standard normal space also increases.
 The data near beta = 12 correspond to the first damage case.
 The data near beta = 50, 90 (smoother curve), and 110, correspond to the second, third, and fourth level damage cases, respectively.
 The data near beta = 90 (more erratic curve) correspond to the fifth level damage case.
 At this time it is not clear to us why the fifth level damage case yields lower beta values than the fourth level damage case.